 What would be the dream role?

 I don't know.
 I definitely want to be careful with what I do next, because I'm doing a lot of period dramas at the moment.
-I'd really like to do an indie film, a lot more simple, pulled back, naturalistic.
+I'd really like to do an indie film, a lot more simple, pulled back, and natural.

 Someone who is a lot more fucked up than Cinderella?